Cities / London / Dwight School London

 Reviews

-- Mumsnet's longest Dwight London thread is the most useful parent source online.
+- The longest online parent discussion thread about Dwight London is the most useful parent source available.
 The picture is mixed.
 Recurring positives are the small classes, named teacher relationships, and a strong international community feel.
 Recurring concerns are limited academic stretch for the most able and inconsistent homework expectations.

 - One parent said staff care "more about getting your money" than education quality.
 Another said the school had "no homework, no proper follow-up" in Year 5 and that more able children were not always pushed.
 A different parent said children are "known by every member of staff".